Velotales/pyInkDisplay/README.md

 2.  **Compile:** `pip-compile requirements.in`
 3.  **Install:** `pip install -r requirements.txt`

-## CI & Raspberry Pi Runner

-This repository includes a GitHub Actions workflow that:
-- Compiles requirements from `.in` files on Ubuntu (`pip-compile`).
-- Runs linting and type checks on Ubuntu using dev-only dependencies.
-- Optionally runs tests on a Raspberry Pi self-hosted runner (ARM) using the compiled requirements.

-### Set up a Raspberry Pi self-hosted runner (optional)
-1. In GitHub, navigate to: Settings → Actions → Runners → New self-hosted runner.
-2. Choose Linux and follow the on-screen instructions to download and configure the runner on your Raspberry Pi.
-3. Add labels to the runner so the workflow can target it.
-At minimum:
-	- `self-hosted`, `linux`, `arm` (or `arm64` if applicable)
-4. Start the runner service.

-The workflow includes these jobs:
-- Compile (Ubuntu): generates `requirements.txt` and `requirements-dev.txt` artifacts from `.in` sources.
-- Lint (Ubuntu): installs dev-only requirements and runs `black`, `isort`, `flake8`, `bandit`, and `mypy` across Python 3.9–3.11.
-- Tests (Pi): runs `pytest` only on a self-hosted Raspberry Pi runner, is skipped on pull requests, and marked optional (`continue-on-error`) until a Pi runner is available.

 ## Systemd

 I've added a basic systemd service template that can be used to run this on startup.